 Our emphasis remains on children's programs (495 last year attracted more than 29,000 attendees); but teen and adult programming has increased in recent years.
 Much of our programming relies on partnerships and the generosity of people and groups to support library programming is very special in this community.
-Before our Children's Services Coordinator, Vickie Pasicznyuk, left in May to join her husband at his new job in Colorado she said that one of the extraordinary things she found about lowa City was the many, many people who helped with children's programs for free.
-She has worked in several communities with good libraries, but never experienced so many people ready to volunteer their talent for children's programming.
+Before our Children's Services Coordinator, Vickie Pasicznyuk, left in May to join her husband at his new job in Colorado she said that one of the extraordinary things she found about Iowa City was the many, many people who helped with children's sionals (AFP) Eastern Iowa Chapter.
+We nominated Dottie for this special award to acknowledge her contributions to the success of every fundraising event hosted by the Library Friends Foundation and as one of the initial organizers of the Foundation.
+These women are two of my heroes and they have contributed greatly to our story.